Chair: Lydia R. Cooper

 ENG 352.
 English And American Literature: 1914 To The Present.
 3 credits.
 FA

 An historical survey of English and American writers from 1914 to the present.
 P: Contemporary Composition course.

 ENG 353.
-Introduction to Native American Literature.
+Special Topics in Native American Literature.
 3 credits.
 (Same as NAS 353)

 The course focuses on several seminal literary texts in the Native American literary tradition as it emerged in the twentieth century.
-P: Contemporary Composition course.
+Prereq: Contemporary Composition course.

 ENG 371.
 American Literature: Vision And Reality.
 3 credits.
 OD

 Values and ideals in American literature from the Seventeenth Century to the present.
 P: Contemporary Composition course.

 ENG 372.
 Western Literature of the United States.
 3 credits.

 This course focuses on seminal literary texts in the Western American literary tradition as it emerged in the late-nineteenth and early-twentieth centuries and continues to the present.
 P: Contemporary Composition course.